Practices to Bring Agile Principles to Life

 5. Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-1. Team Charter
+1. Team Agreements

 2. Empowerment